 Habitual Truancy - If a student, under the age of 18, has accrued 30 or more consecutive unexcused absence hours, or 42 or more hours in one month, or 72 or more hours in one school year, s/he will be considered a "habitual" truant and an Absence Intervention Team Meeting will be held to create an Absence Intervention Plan with the intent to improve attendance.
+If attendance does not improve once the plan is implemented then s/he will be reported to the proper authorities and to the Bureau of Motor Vehicles for suspension of his/her driver's license per HB410.

-Notification of Absence - If a student is going to be absent, the parents must contact the school at 633-4994.
-Our voice mail is always available so you may call before or after school hours, but please try to call us by 9:00 A.M. the day of your child's absence and provide an explanation.
+Notification of Absence - If a student is going to be absent, the parents must contact the school at 633-5505.
+Our voice mail is always available so you may call before or after school hours, but please try to call us by 9:40 A.M. the day of your child's absence and provide an explanation.
 If prior contact is not possible, the parents should provide a written or verbal excuse within 24 hours.
 After five (5) days, no unexcused absence will be changed without proper documentation.

 The District will make an attempt to contact the parent, guardian, or other person having care of a student who has not notified the school of the student's absence that day regarding that student's absence without legitimate excuse within 120 minutes of the start of the school day.
 The Board authorizes the Superintendent to determine and use the appropriate notification procedure and methods consistent with State law.